Are you a small business owner with a blog? Is the blog successful? If it’s not, I might have a hunch why…

 You don’t have to use a spreadsheet.
 You can use the Content Audit plugin instead.
-This plug in will allow you to set up notifications when content has been audited in a certain amount of time:
+This plugin will allow you to set up notifications to audit a certain piece of content at a certain interval:

 Then you edit the page based upon the audit category and author notes:

 As you can see, starting a blog takes time and lots of energy.
 But trust me…it will totally pay off!
-I employ these strategies myself and I use it for my corporate blog.
-It’s so effective that I haven’t launched one blog that hasn’t hit at least 100,000 monthly visitors.
+I employ these strategies myself, and I use them for my corporate blog.
+They are so effective that I haven’t launched one blog that hasn’t hit at least 100,000 monthly visitors.